-Diagnosis is based on clinical signs and the characteristic gross pathologic lesions of the lungs.
-Complement fixation, latex agglutination, or competitive ELISA tests can be used to aid definitive diagnosis.
-Confirmation is often by isolation of the mycoplasma followed by growth inhibition or immunofluorescence test using hyperimmune rabbit sera against the mycoplasma, or increasingly by PCR.
+Diagnosis of contagious bovine pleuropneumonia is based on clinical signs, including severe, often unilateral, pleuritis along with consolidation and fluid-distended interlobular septa, and the characteristic gross pathologic lesions of the lungs.
+Serological tests such as complement fixation, latex agglutination, or competitive ELISA tests can be used to aid definitive diagnosis.
+Confirmation is often by isolation of the mycoplasma followed by growth inhibition or immunofluorescence antibody test (IFAT) using hyperimmune rabbit sera against the mycoplasma, or increasingly, by PCR assay.
 Confirmation of serologic reactions can be made by immunoblotting test.
-As soon as an outbreak is suspected, slaughter and necropsy of presumptively infected cattle is advisable.
+As soon as an outbreak is suspected, culling and necropsy of presumptively infected cattle is advisable.

-The disease is reportable by law in many countries from which it has been eradicated by slaughter of all infected and exposed animals.
-In countries where cattle movement can readily be restricted, the disease can be eradicated by quarantine, blood testing, and slaughter.
-Where cattle cannot be confined, the spread of infection can be limited by immunization with attenuated vaccine (eg, T1/44 strain).
+Contagious bovine pleuropneumonia is a reportable disease listed by the OIE as one of 15 "A list" diseases.
+It has been eradicated in many countries by culling of all infected and exposed animals.
+In countries where cattle movement can readily be restricted, the disease can be eradicated by quarantine, blood testing, and culling.
+Where cattle cannot be confined, the transmission of infection can be limited by immunization with attenuated vaccine (eg, T1/44 strain).
 However, the vaccine is effective only if herd coverage within a country is high.
-Tracing the source of infected cattle detected at abattoirs, blood testing, and imposition of strict rules for cattle movement also can aid in control of the disease in such areas.
+Tracing the source of infected cattle detected at abattoirs, blood testing, and imposition of strict rules for cattle movement can aid in control of the disease in such areas.

 Treatment is recommended only in endemic areas because the organisms may not be eliminated, and carriers may develop.
-Tylosin (10 mg/kg, IM, bid, for six injections) and danofloxacin 2.5% (2.5 mg/kg/day for 3 consecutive days) have been reported to be effective.
+Tylosin (10 mg/kg, IM, every 12 hours, for six injections) and danofloxacin 2.5% (2.5 mg/kg/day for 3 consecutive days) have been reported to be effective.